 The Canadian MedicAlert Foundation was formed as a non-profit organisation in Toronto.
 This was closely followed by New Zealand and in 1964 by the UK.
 With support from The Lions Club printing an article about MedicAlert in their international magazine, the Collins family took a six week tour around Europe, to promote MedicAlert to interested Lion Clubs.

 Helped by the Lions Clubs and in particular Denis Gilchrist, a former Chair of The MedicAlert Foundation and International Director, the word of MedicAlert spread in Great Britain and the Republic of Ireland.
 MedicAlert became a registered charity, modernising over the years and launching an emergency phone number housed within the London Ambulance Service with translators for over 100 languages.

 MedicAlert makes headlines in the Nursing Times with an article about living with allergies and the impact the allergies have on lifestyles and families.

 In 1971 MedicAlert was introduced into Australia by Rotary and St. John Council.
 The not-for-profit Australia MedicAlert Foundation has provided protection and peace of mind to almost 300,000 Australians in the last 40 years.

 At the Lions International Multiple-District Convention, the Lions Clubs decided to have a greater involvement with MedicAlert.
 Denis Gilchrist agreed to help lead the renewed support and to assist in driving the organisation forward.

 MedicAlert continues to build strong partnerships with charities that support people with Diabetes, Allergies and Epilepsy.
-Paramedics and other first responders are also kept up-to-date with news on the service and are regularly reminded of the importance of checking for an emblem.
+Paramedics and other first responders are also kept up-to-date with news on the service and are regularly reminded of the importance of checking for a MedicAlert disc.